-With that dialog open you will see a list of your PC’s drivers that are installed on the system, once here you should notice a yellow exclamation mark next to a driver labelled “vmci”.
-Simply right click it and select update driver and then choose “let Windows find the best driver”, wait until the process finishes and then close the dialog.
+With that dialog open you will see a list of your PC’s drivers that are installed on the system, once here you should notice a yellow exclamation mark next to a driver labeled “vmci”.
+Simply right-click it and select update driver and then choose “Let Windows find the best driver“, wait until the process finishes, and then close the dialog.

 Another method that may fix the problem is to repair your installation when prompted in the uninstall interface.

 Upon finding your files open the relevant folder and locate a .vmx file inside, you may need to enable hidden file extensions in Windows to see this.
-Once done you need to right click on the file and select “open with”, from here choose Notepad from the list.
+Once done you need to right-click on the file and select “open with” From, from here choose Notepad from the list.